Before making any investment decision, it’s good to identify how much risk you’re comfortable taking (your risk tolerance).

 Depending on how much you need to reach a goal, you can choose to invest in lower-risk funds with lower potential returns or riskier funds with more potential reward but more chance of loss.

 How much uncertainty can you handle?
-Are you happy with an investment that might go up and down in value over time?
-If so, then you are risk-tolerant.
+Are you comfortable with investments that fluctuate up and down in value?
+If so, you’re risk tolerant.

-Your investment time horizon is the length of time before you intend to sell your investment.
-Do you need the money next year or in ten years’ time?
-If you don’t need the money for years to come, you may feel you can afford to be less conservative and to take a greater risk with your investments as there’s more time to make up for any losses.
+This is the length of time you need to stay invested to reach your goal.
+If you don’t need the money for years to come, you may feel you can take a greater risk with your investments as there’s more time to make up for any losses.

-What you must remember is that your investment time horizon is always getting closer, so you need to constantly review your risk capacity and your risk tolerance.
-In general, the shorter your horizon, the less risk you will be willing to accept as you will want to preserve the value of your stocks and shares ISA or pension.
+As your goals get closer your time horizon gets shorter, so you should constantly review your risk capacity and risk tolerance.
+In general, the shorter your horizon, the less risk you’ll be willing to take as you’ll want to preserve the total value of your stocks and shares ISA or pension.